 Language and culture

-Banks - Monday to Thursday 0915 - 1315, Fridays 0915 - 1715 Shops - these vary from town to town but generally open 0930 to 1730.
-Many shops are closed on Thursday or Saturday afternoons, and most are closed on Sundays and public holidays.
-Check-in / check-out times The official check-in given by the hotels is 3pm.
-It is not always possible to have your room ready immediately on arrival, although they are very good and where possible will get you into your rooms as quickly as possible so you can start enjoying your holiday.
-A good tip from us (not that we have done this before) is to have your swimwear handy when you arrive especially if it is early morning so you can relax by the pool or on the beach whilst you are waiting.
-Each hotel has somewhere for you to change, freshen up and store your luggage while you wait.
-The official check out time is 11am however if you would like to keep your room until departure this can be arranged at an additional fee.
+Check-in is officially at 3pm, it is not always possible to have your room ready immediately on arrival, although where possible the staff will attempt to prepare your room as quickly as possible.
+A good tip to remember is ensure your swimwear is easily accessible so when you arrive (especially if it is early morning) you can relax by the pool or on the beach while you wait for your room.
+Each hotel has somewhere you can change, freshen up and store your luggage while you wait.
+The official check-out time is 11am however if you would like to keep your room until departure this can be arranged at an additional fee.

-- Swimwear and shorts and t-shirts are perfectly acceptable during the day and at breakfast.
+- Swimwear, shorts and t-shirts are perfectly acceptable during the day and during breakfast.

-- In the cooler months of May to September a light jumper, cardigan or shawl is advisable for the evenings.
+- In the cooler months of May- September a light jumper, cardigan or shawl is advisable for the evenings.

 - The weather between June-August can be changeable and maybe chilly or windy during the evenings, its worth bringing some warm clothing with you even if during these months it tends to remain safely in your bags.